success7121995/visitior-analytics-plugin/plugins/visitor-analytics/README.txt

 == Description ==

-WP Visitor Analytics is a powerful WordPress plugin that helps you track and analyze your website visitors.
+Visitor Tracker: Analytics for WP is a powerful WordPress plugin that helps you track and analyze your website visitors.
 It provides detailed insights about your visitors' behavior, including their location, browser, device, and more.

 = Key Features =